dgbao03/agent_chatbot_backend/README.md

 ### 5. Logging Infrastructure

-All logging services are included in Docker Compose — no additional installation needed.
+All logging services are included in Docker Compose, no additional installation needed.

 **Service ports:**